The Southborough community is again invited to participate in the town’s traditional Memorial Day services.

 The event takes place at the Rural Cemetery on Cordaville Road.
 Volunteers should meet in front of the Maintenance Building at the back of the cemetery.

 Then, on Monday morning, veterans, local officials, and scouts will march in the annual parade.
-The morning begins with veterans invited to gather at the American Legion Headquarters (at the Community House).
-That gathering takes place at 8:15 am.
+The morning begins with veterans invited to gather at the VFW/Legion Post Headquarters (at the Community House, 28 Main Street).
+That gathering takes place at 8:15 am this year.

-At 9:00 am, the parade proceeds down down Main Street, then to the cemeteries and memorials:
+At 9:00 am, the parade proceeds down Main Street, then to the cemeteries and memorials.
+Some families wave at the passing parade from Main Street.
+But many actually follow along to help honor veterans.

-Along the traditional route, we will [pay] our respects to those Veterans who have been laid to rest at the Rural Cemetery, Burnett Cemetery and Revolutionary War Cemetery.
+Following tradition, we will pay honor and respect to those Veterans who have been laid to rest at the Rural Cemetery, Burnett Cemetery and Revolutionary War Cemetery.

-We end our Observances at the All Wars Memorial with the traditional speakers, singers from Algonquin Regional High School and close the ceremony with the National Anthem.
+Observances will end at the All Wars Memorial with the traditional speakers, singers from Algonquin Regional High School and finish with our National Anthem.